 Center for Innovation in Teaching & Learning (CITL)

-Enrollment in Center for Innovation in Teaching & Learning (CITL) courses offers a unique opportunity to earn academic credit toward a degree through online courses and programs, including both online and site-based.
+Enrollment in Center for Innovation in Teaching & Learning (CITL) courses offers a unique opportunity to earn academic credit toward a degree through online courses and programs.
 CITL permits students to solve scheduling problems, study while away from campus, and accelerate the progress toward a degree.
-Registration in CITL courses can be used to satisfy minimum residency requirements for a degree and count toward the twelve-hour minimum required for full-time status.
-Credit and grades earned in CITL courses are figured into the Illinois grade point average the same as courses taken in residence.
+Registration in CITL courses can be used to satisfy minimum residency requirements for a degree and count toward the 12 hour minimum required for full-time status.
+Credit and grades earned in CITL courses are figured into the Illinois grade point average.

 Independent Study Courses